 Fig. 1.
 PC3 Model for IMODS Framework

 The IMODS Framework strongly adheres to the OBE approach and the course design is entirely revolving the learning objectives defined for the course.
-There are three defining characteristics of a learning objective namely, (i) Performance – which is a description of what the learner is expected to be able to do, (ii) Condition – a description of the conditions under which the performance is expected to occur, (iii) Criterion – a description of the level of competence that must be reached or surpassed and lastly (iv) Content – a description of disciplinary knowledge skill or behavior to be attained.
-This is the PC3 model helping to design a learning objective for the course.
-There are other design elements like course content, pedagogy and assessment, where course-content is linked to content and condition components of the objective, course-pedagogy is linked to the performance and content components of the objective and assessment is linked to the performance and criteria components of the objective.
+There are three defining characteristics of a learning objective namely, (i) Performance – which is a description of what the learner is expected to be able to do [9], (ii) Condition – a description of the conditions under which the performance is expected to occur [9], (iii) Criteria – a description of the level of competence that must be reached or surpassed and lastly [9] (iv) Content – a description of disciplinary knowledge skill or behavior to be attained.
+This is the PC3 model helping to design a learning objective for the course [9].
+There are other design elements like course content, pedagogy and assessment, where course-content is linked to content and condition components of the objective, course-pedagogy is linked to the performance and content components of the objective and assessment is linked to the performance and criteria components of the objective [9, 10].

-In recent times, to equip the educators with a comprehensive solution, to help them plan a well-conceived curriculum and to train and teach STEM courses in an effective and efficient manner, a web-based application for IMODS (Instructional Module Development) for the educators was designed and delivered to primarily use it on the PCs or laptops.
+In recent times, to equip the educators with a comprehensive solution, to help them plan a well-conceived curriculum and to train and teach STEM courses in an effective and efficient manner, a web-based application for IMODS (Instructional Module Development) for the educators was designed and delivered to primarily use it on the PCs or laptops [11.
+12].
 The plan is to take it to the next step to provide a mobile version of IMODS application to use it with ease on their iPads and other mobile tablet environments.
 This idea of building a mobile version was conceived for the following major reasons: (i) increasingly the internet users mostly use smart phones / tablets as compared to the PCs or laptops for the reason being it mobile, simple and intuitive, (ii) providing the service of IMODS application across various mobile devices would increase the overall user-base and effectively produce wider app penetration and representation, (iii) increased representation helps in making informed decisions and provide valuable insights on new application features to be developed and provide app improvements further to the overall application.
 To further keep the focus on the next steps it was decided to first design and develop the mobile application on the native apple based iOS devices.
 Also, the other reason is that most of the educators use the OSX based Apple PCs and iOS based iPhones / iPads for imparting the curriculum to their students.
 Finally, after performing sufficient research and with multiple consultations with my faculty mentor it was decided to take up iOS based iPad to begin with the IMODS representation in the mobile environment.

 3 RELATED WORK

-In the mobile arena, the applications helping the educators impart outcome based education (OBE) is almost unheard of.
-There are certain applications targeting individual concepts and topics targeting mostly kids from nursery to K-12 developed by individual developers and helping achieve a single objective.
-This kind of education imparting becomes a part of informal learning techniques which is just barely sufficient for the learners who are till K-12 or below.
-These applications are mostly game-based like quizzes (primarily for informal assessment), cue-card styled information (primarily for learning content) etc. There also certain applications which aid the learners finish their homework for like (E.g. iHomework, Graphmatica etc.) which are very narrowly focused on content topics they deal with.